 Nineteen hundred and three was an eventful year in the a u t o m o b ile

 trade, industry and sport.
 The gradual development of the previous years seemed to have

-let loose a flood of action along different lines at the same time
+let loose a flood of action along different lines at the same time and the making of

 Nineteen hundred and three was the first year of business vehicles in more than experimental use.
 Builders who had never before paid attention to this one of the greatest of all branches of automobile building found it possible to adapt their systems of construction to the commercial car.
 No wonderful business was done in this line.
 Enough business was done to show that the venture was entirely practical.
 Nineteen hundred and three spread automobile agencies, branches, etc., into every city in the United States.
 Directly or indirectly buying dealers sprang up in localities into which previously automobiles had come only as the purchases of pioneers who hail traveled far to get them or who had ordered by mail.
 Even in cities and towns of moderate size, large, well equipped stores and gargages were established.
 Automobile selling became just as much a part of a community 's business as carriage selling.

 Nineteen hundred and three settled the show question on a satisfactory basis.
 It

 furnished two great national shows, each taxing the capacity of their respectives places

 of holding and several highly prosperous local shows in smaller trade centers, these shows